What is birth control?

 estrogen and progestin.

-works by thickening cervical mucus to make it difficult for sperm to enter the cervix.
+works by thickening cervical mucus to make it hard for sperm to enter the cervix.

-Or by preventing the fertilized egg from attaching to the wall of the uterus.
-IUDs
+Or it prevents the fertilized egg from attaching to the wall of the uterus.
+IUDs containing

-containing hormones are also called intrauterine systems and must be replaced every
+hormones are also called intrauterine systems.
+They must be replaced every 5 years.

-Surgery that results in the inability to become pregnant includes:
+These surgeries result in the inability to become pregnant:

 Hysterectomy.
-Removal of the uterus and usually the ovaries and fallopian tube.
+Removal of the uterus and usually the ovaries and fallopian tubes.
 This is a permanent

 form of birth control.